orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/core-concepts/pages.md

 ---
+description: 'Pages are the most basic unit of data in Orchid, representing one file in your final site.
+Get to know the basic parts of an Orchid page and how other Orchid components relate.'
 ---

 Pages are the most basic unit of data in Orchid.
 Conceptually, a Page represents one file in your final site, whether